Skip to main content

 Provenance: Audree and Bryce Chase, Port Royal, South Carolina; Garth’s Auctions, Ohio.

-This form of turned, covered treenware also became known as “Peaseware,” taken from David Mills Pease family who moved form the Connecticut River Valley around 1838 and settled in the Western Reserve of Northeastern Ohio.
+This form of turned, covered treenware also became known as “Peaseware,” derived from David Mills Pease’s family, who moved from the Connecticut River Valley around 1838 and settled in the Western Reserve of Northeastern Ohio.
 The Pease and Brown families continued to produce covered treenware for over 125 years and were considered industry leaders.

 Item ID: FA-TREEN 388